 The General Fund is the general operating fund of the District.
 It is used to account for all financial resources except those required to be accounted for in another fund.
 The District's General Fund is used to account for its day-to-day operations.
-The salaries of our teachers, classroom aides, administrators, custodians, counselors, maintenance workers, clerical support staff, and all other certificated and classified staff are accounted for in the General Fund.
+The salaries of our teachers, classroom aides, administrators, custodians, counselors, maintenance workers, and clerical support staff are accounted for in the General Fund.
 Our textbooks, other books and supplies, utility costs, repair costs, consulting services, and equipment costs are also paid out of the General Fund.